neverfap-deluxe/nfd-api/content/seven_day_kickstarter/day-1.md

 ---
-  title: "Seven Day NeverFap Deluxe Kickstarter - Day 0"
+  title: "Seven Day NeverFap Deluxe Kickstarter - Day 1"
-  description: "Kickstart your NeverFap Deluxe journeya with our seven day kickstarter."
+  description: "Learn about why it's important to trust the process, as well as the consequences if you don't."
   date: 2019-03-22
   draft: true
   tags: [ "kickstarter" ]